 Relationships, whether they are romantic or platonic, can have their highs and lows.
 Conflict is completely normal and sometimes may lead to some much-needed distance between you and someone you care about.
 But does distancing ourselves mean we don't need to forgive?

-A few months ago I wrote about not accepting apologies that don't come with changed behavior.
-While I still stand by that to this day I don't think I spoke enough about forgiveness and how important it is for your relationships AND for your own self-care.
-Additionally, self-care requires that you look at forgiveness differently than what we traditionally expect it to consist of.
+A few months ago we wrote about not accepting apologies that don't come with changed behavior.
+The lessons regarding boundary setting in that post are important, but they don't negate the importance of forgiveness and how important it is for your relationships AND for your own self-care.

-Forgiveness doesn't mean resolving every issue and making it "okay" again with the person in question.
+Forgiveness doesn't mean resolving every issue and making it "okay" again with people who have caused you harm.

-Forgiveness can simply be the act of releasing whatever energy you harbor toward a negative situation with a person (and even a negative feeling toward yourself.)
-When we don't forgive, we can sometimes hold on to feelings of ill-will or resentment toward people or situations.
+Forgiveness can simply be the act of releasing whatever energy you harbor toward a negative situation, a person, and even yourself.
+When we don't forgive, we may hold on to feelings of ill-will or resentment.
 That resentment tends to eat away at us or reveal itself in other destructive habits.
-For example, not forgiving a parent for the things they didn't do in your life can manifest itself into unhealthy habits in romantic relationships.
+For example, resentment of a parent for their shortcomings might manifest itself as unhealthy habits in romantic relationships.
 Not forgiving yourself for not meeting a goal can result in hesitation to go after new goals or a habit of speaking to yourself in a harmful way.

 Tips For Practicing "Forgiveness" For Self-Care